m3m3nto/giaa/README.md

 ## Giaa basic configuration
 - Complete the Indexing API prerequisites: https://developers.google.com/search/apis/indexing-api/v3/prereqs
+- At the end of the previous process you should have downloaded one or more public/private key pair file/files in .json format: copy it/them into config/cids
 - Customize config/app.js options:
   - database: mongodb connection options,
   - api_daily_quota: indexing api daily quota,